KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/homework/homework.md

 1. For a deeper dive into CSS Grid try: [https://cssgrid.io/](https://cssgrid.io/)

 ### Check out these tools designed to help web developers
-1. Upload your webpage to Code Sandbox so it's publicly accessible.
+1. Upload your webpage to CodeSandbox so it's publicly accessible.
 Reach out on Slack and mentor will be happy to walk you through it.

 1. Using Chrome DevTools, run [Lighthouse](https://developers.google.com/web/tools/lighthouse/#devtools) audit for "Accessibility" to generate a report.